Step 3: pytest-native tests #

 The fixtures you add #

-All three are available on every test run — no station, no sidecar, no sweep required. logger and verify write measurement rows; context exposes the active run / DUT / station / vector state.
+All three are available on every test run — no station, no sidecar, no sweep required. measure and verify record measurements; context exposes what's active for this test — the run, UUT, station, and any sweep values.

 FixtureWhat it gives the testVerbs

-verifyRecords the row, resolves a limit, raises on FAILverify(name, value, limit=..., characteristic=...) (characteristic = a named measurable property on the product spec — covered in step 6 / concepts/capabilities)
+verifyRecords the row, resolves a limit, raises on FAILverify(name, value, limit=..., characteristic=...) (characteristic = a named measurable property on the part spec — covered in step 6 / concepts/capabilities)

 Take the test from step 2: